paolobroglio/paolobroglio.github.io/_drafts/DRAFT-cryptopals-s1c3.md

 Basically what we need to do is:

-- Find a subset of the English alphabet that contains only **most frequent letters**
+- Find a subset of the English alphabet letters that contains only **most frequent letters**
 - Perform a XOR against each of those letters' byte representation and find out which one was used during the encrypting phase

 ## Solution

-Since the cipher revolves around a XOR operation we can tackle that first and then we can move on to the logic itself.
+Since the cipher revolves around a XOR operation we can tackle that first and then we can move on to the implementation of the cipher itself.

 ### How XOR works